Who should buy the K-Swiss Ultrascendor

-Who is it best for?
-The highly sought after K-Swiss Ultrascendor that’s screaming with a retro vibe and injected with a winning combination of stability and cushioning is appropriate for the following types of users:
+The highly sought-after K-Swiss Ultrascendor that’s screaming with a retro vibe and injected with a winning combination of stability and cushioning.
+It is a solid option if you:

-- recreational players who need a reliable trainer for multi-surface use
+- Need a shoe that is a reliable trainer for multi-surface use.

-- competitive athletes who demand for an aptly supportive and responsive sole
+- Need a shoe that has an aptly supportive and responsive sole.

-Durable base.
 The bottommost layer is packaged with a K-Swiss-developed outsole technology called Aosta 7.0.
-This outsole unit is created with a high-density rubber.
+This outsole unit is created with high-density rubber.
 Such a component is formulated to keep its form for an extended period, even as it is exposed to constant hammering on clay or hard courts.

-Stabilizer.
-Under the arch of the foot is a thermoplastic polyurethane (TPU) that inhibits inward rolling of the foot.
+Under the arch of the foot is a thermoplastic polyurethane (TPU) that inhibits the inward rolling of the foot.
 Such a rigid platform that serves as a midfoot bridge keeps the heel planted on the ground while allowing the forefoot to flex.
-This stabilizing piece grants great wonders a

 The footgear is wrapped in genuine leather, which stretches at critical flex points through more extended use.
 This material is utilized to prevent dirt from entering the shoe, primarily when used on the clay surface.